Add a SaaS application to Access

 - Public key

-You can either manually enter this data into your SaaS application or upload the application’s metadata XML file.
+You can either manually enter this data into your SaaS application or upload a metadata XML file.
 The metadata is available at the URL:

 Your application will appear on the Applications page.